-- Off-Line Debit card Processing: Most common way to accept debit/check cards is handling it as a normal credit card.
+- Off-Line Debit Card Processing: Most common way to accept debit/check cards is handling it as a normal credit card.
 Did you know that off-line debit card rates start 30 to 40 basis points lower than the standard qualified discount rate.
 Industry standards say 60% of all transactions today are from debit/check cards.
 You mean your processor does not have a different rate for your off-line debit card processing?
 Whose getting all that money?
 Be sure you get this rate quoted.
 Some processors try to average your industry and don’t offer a lower off-line debit card rate.
 This is not good most of the time, because you don’t know what percentage of credit cards taken are debit cards.

 - On-Line Debit Card Processing: Pending your average ticket, this method of accepting debit/check card is the cheapest and most secure method available.
 In this type of transaction, the card must be swiped through the machine and a PIN number entered by the consumer.
 This PIN number is encrypted and sent to the processor and then the consumers bank for verification of PIN and the amount of the transaction.
 Processors are getting pretty sneaky with this one but the best we have seen is so much cents a transaction, period.
 Example On-line debit card is $0.65 a transaction, your Off-line debit card rate is 1.30% Discount + $0.25 a transaction.
-On a $100.00 sales your cost for online is $0.65 while Off-line is $1.30.
-However if your sale is $10.00 your cost for On-line is $0.65 and Off-line is $0.38.
+On a $100.00 sale, your cost for online is $0.65 while Off-line is $1.30.
+However, if your sale is $10.00 your cost for On-line is $0.65 and Off-line is $0.38.
 On-line debit card processing requires the use of a PIN pad.
 It can be internal to your credit card machine or external through a cable attached to the machine.
-Either way, ALL PIN pads must be encrypted by the merchants processor.
-Another words, for the PIN pad to be encrypted and secure, the processor has to physically encrypt it.
+Either way, ALL PIN pads must be encrypted by the merchant’s processor.
+In other words, for the PIN pad to be encrypted and secure, the processor has to physically encrypt it.

-Interchange is the clearing process that card associations such as Visa®, MasterCard® and Discover facilitate to settle transactions between banks that issue credit cards and banks or service providers that process card transactions for merchants.
+Interchange is the clearing process that card associations such as Visa®, MasterCard® and Discover use to settle transactions between banks that issue credit cards and banks or service providers that process card transactions for merchants.